 A woman has a one-in-eight chance of developing breast cancer in her lifetime.
 Each year in the United States, 190,000 women are diagnosed with breast cancer, and 40,000 of those women succumb to the disease.
 But if detected and treated early, breast cancer has a high survival rate.

 Mammograms save lives.

-We perform exams Tuesdays from 7 a.m. to 6 p.m. and Wednesdays and Thursdays from 7 a.m. to 5 p.m.
+We perform mammograms Tuesdays from 7 a.m. to 6 p.m. and Wednesdays and Thursdays from 7 a.m. to 5 p.m.

 What's it like?

-In this video a mammogram tech shares what a typical day is like working in Riverton's Mammography department, and she shows that its nothing to be afraid of.
+In this video a mammogram tech shares what a typical day is like working in Riverton's Mammography department, and she shows that it is nothing to be afraid of.

 Intermountain Healthcare, along with the American Cancer Society, the American College of Radiology, and many other experts from around the country recommend the following screening guidlines:

 - Women age 20-39: Perform a breast self-exam monthly and a clinical breast exam every three years.

 - Women age 40 and over: Perform a breast self-exam monthly, a clinical breast exam yearly, and have a annual mammogram.

 If you have a family history of breast cancer you should talk to your physician about beginning mammogram screenings earlier.